Pests

 Prevention

-• Inspect specifically at stem bases and petiole undersides during regular care
+• Inspect specifically at stem bases and petiole undersides during regular care, since these are the spots scale on peace lily favors most

 Quick Summary